Recipes that may be of interest to Americans living overseas.

 7 eggs

-1/4 cup cheddar cheese, or monterey jack cheese or a combo of both -- shredded
+1/4 cup cheddar cheese, or Monterey jack cheese or a combo of both -- shredded

 2 TBS chopped cilantro or parsley